 - It can damage your heart muscle.

-- It makes you fat, especially in the trunk area.
+- Eating too much sugar makes you fat, especially in the trunk area.

 - It has been linked to diabetes, heart disease and cancer.